 When individuals take public service jobs, part of the decision to accept a job offer is whether the person can live off the salary minus the retirement contribution.
 The tradeoff is the employee does not have to save as much for retirement from the remaining salary dollars.
 Also, the investment is entirely or partially handled by the retirement system.

 Government agencies also contribute to employee pension plans.
 Many agencies are required to match (or nearly match) the amount of money that employees contribute.
 Agencies see this as a personnel cost similar to other employer-paid benefits like health insurance premiums and life insurance.
 A somewhat analogous private sector cost is an employer match to an employee’s 401(k) contributions.
 These contributions are invested to fund annuity payments and grow monetary reserves.

 How Amounts Are Determined

 All government employees do not receive the same annuity amount.
 Generally speaking, each retiree’s amount depends on that person’s years of service and highest salary.
 Those public servants with long tenures and high salaries contribute more in aggregate than others with shorter tenures and lower salaries.

 Age comes into play when determining retirement eligibility which is when an employee can begin receiving annuity payments.
 Retirement systems calculate retirement eligibility independently.
 Just because one system has a rule where age and years of service must be equal to or exceed 80, for instance, doesn’t mean others use the same methodology.

 How Eligibility Is Determined

 Just because an employee reaches retirement eligibility does not mean the employee automatically retires.
 In fact, relatively few public servants retire upon eligibility.
-Rather, they continue working and therefore contributing to their retirement systems with the expectation their annuity payments will be greater because they waited to begin receiving them.
+Instead, they continue working and therefore contributing to their retirement systems with the expectation of their annuity payments being higher because they waited to begin receiving them.